mletras89/multiTile-architecture/README.md

 ```
 The previous declared a tile named "Tile1" with 4 processors and a crossbar with 2 channels at 1.0 Gbps.
 ### Multi-tile Architecture
+The class architecture offers the flexibility to declare multi-tile architectures.
+The trivial case is single tile architecture as already presented.
+However, non symmetric architectures might also be able to define as in the following figure.

 ![Target Architecture overview](img/targetArch.png)